 Getting on more podcasts doesn’t mean you will see more sales and results.
 Many guests’ initial reaction is to go on as many podcasts as possible, but that’s not how we connect with people.
 More isn’t better.
 Getting on better-quality podcasts that match your ideal audience is what will help you connect with more people.
 It’s easy to think more will equate to more, but trust us, it won’t.
 More isn’t better.
 Better is better.

 Myth #2: Bigger is Better

 Just like Myth #1.
 Bigger isn’t better.
 Better is better.
 Think about it this way—Would you rather talk to an audience of 10,000 of the wrong people or 100 of the right ones?
 You can’t say enough of the right things to the wrong people.
 Just because a podcast has a larger audience does not mean it will get you more quality leads or sales.
 Talking to your niche target audience will have a higher positive impact on your lead generation and sales conversion than talking to the general masses could ever have.

 Podcast guesting is a two-way street, which means both the guest and the host should work to promote the episode.
-It’s the reason we launched the industry leading Commitment To Collaborative Promotion for our Certified Guests in 2022.
 If you aren’t promoting your interviews, you are hurting yourself.
 You are losing out on potential leads and tarnishing your reputation as a guest.
 If you become viewed as a taker who doesn’t give anything back, your interview invites and acceptances will reflect that.
 The best results happen when everyone contributes to the promotion.